open-uem/openuem-docs/docs/08-Release Notes/02-servers.md

 # Server

+## 0.5.0 ()

+- Feat: enable or disable debug mode for an agent on demand
+- Feat: show percentage for disk usage for the current bar

 ## 0.4.1 (20/03/2025)

 - Fix: fix minor issues with database when saving a profile issue and deployment info from winget